GA-datascience/Kaggle-Quora/README.md

   + Revamp LSA features, based on train and test data as 'document' as opposed to referencing them seperately.
   + 6 new features: LSA Q1 component 1, 2 , Q2 component 1, 2 and 2 distancing based on the components
   + total 55. (note that 2 features will overwrite the old distancing features, so 4 new additions)
+  + Major change in xgboost.py script: ** I have split section 5 into a,b,c.
+For Cross validation, do 5a> 5b.
+For modelling to submit, do 5a > 5c, skip 5b.
+Mainly to use full training set to modelling. **
   + score - 0.27XX

 * **Version 1.6 - 12th May 2017:**